 CMI Communications

-CMI Communications is ESCMID’s first official fully open-access journal creating an interdisciplinary forum for knowledge exchange on translational and clinical aspects of infectious diseases and their prevention and control, microbiology, and related immunology, epidemiology, and public health.
+CMI Communications is ESCMID’s first official fully open-access journal.
+It creates an interdisciplinary forum for knowledge exchange on translational and clinical aspects of infectious diseases and their prevention and control, microbiology, and related immunology, epidemiology, and public health.
 Readers can expect to find reviews and original articles providing knowledge and evidence to continually improve their healthcare practice, research, and policies.

 Listen on your favourite channel